-- Conducting a housing assessment that identifies the recipient's preferences related to housing (type and location of housing, living alone or living with someone else, accommodations needed, and other important preferences), and identifying the recipient's needs for support to maintain housing including: - Access to housin; - Meeting the terms of a lease; - Eviction prevention; - Budgeting for housing/living expenses; - Obtaining/accessing sources of income necessary for rent; - Home management; - Establishing credit; and - Understanding and meeting the obligations of tenancy as defined in the lease terms. - Assisting the recipient to view and secure housing as needed.
-This may include: - Arranging or providing transportation; - Assisting in securing supporting documentation/records; - Assisting with the completing/submitting applications; - Assisting in securing deposits; and - Assisting with locating furnishings. - Developing an individualized housing support plan based upon the housing assessment that: - Includes short- and long term measurable goals for each issue; - Establishes the recipient's approach to meeting the goal; and

-- Identifies where other provider(s) or services may be required to meet the goal, - Participating in the development of the POC and incorporating elements of the housing support plan, and - Exploring alternatives to housing if permanent supporting housing is unavailable to support completion of transition.
+- Meeting the terms of a lease; - Eviction prevention; - Budgeting for housing/living expenses; - Obtaining/accessing sources of income necessary for rent; - Home management; - Establishing credit; and - Understanding and meeting the obligations of tenancy as defined in the lease terms. - Assisting the beneficiary to view and secure housing as needed.
+This may include: - Arranging or providing transportation; - Assisting in securing supporting documentation/records; - Assisting with the completing/submitting applications; - Assisting in securing deposits; and - Assisting with locating furnishings. - Developing an individualized housing support plan based upon the housing assessment that: - Includes short- and long term measurable goals for each issue; - Establishes the beneficiary's approach to meeting the goal; and - Identifies where other provider(s) or services may be required to meet the goal, - Participating in the development of the POC and incorporating elements of the housing support plan, and - Exploring alternatives to housing if permanent supporting housing is unavailable to support completion of transition.